AlbionsRefuge/bubbles-faq/customization.md

 }
 ```

 You probably noticed a few comments.
-We only have to uncomment code and our animations will gain some depth!
+We only have to uncomment the code and our animations will gain some depth!

 ```
 function makeColor(hslList, fade) {